 Note: The national road is equipped with speed control cameras and your speed limit is checked every few kilometres.

 Parking only is really an issue in the larger towns, which is the same in most places.
 Try to avoid parking in the centre of town by opting for the outskirts and walking from your car into the centre.
 If it is too far of a walk for you, there are typically parking garages in the bigger cities, although they fill up fast.

 Standing water and the previously mentioned old road surfaces mean allowing much more time to slow or stop and slower speeds than you may be used to for corners/winding roads.

 Slow down and they will usually move out of the way - a shepherd herding his flock will normally try to move his animals out of the way, when he can do so - just wait and enjoy the spectacle.

 Many adventurous great drives in Crete mean driving on tracks and unsurfaced roads.
 It's obvious - take it slowly; look out for the almost invisible (in certain light conditions) mesh gates.
 Open these and securely close them behind you.

 Some of these roads are quite acceptable at low speeds, others become severely rutted after bad weather or just neglect.

-In the northern part of Crete there is a highway from Sitia to Chania passing by Heraklio and Rethymnon.
-So as you realize almost all the northern part of Crete is equipped with a national road in a very good condition.
+In the northern part of Crete, there is a highway from Sitia to Chania passing by Heraklio and Rethymnon.
+So as you realize almost all the northern part of Crete is equipped with a national road in very good condition.